Xiangsheng: Origins

-Xiangsheng in Chinese Mainland
+Xiangsheng in mainland China

 After the establishment of the People's Republic of China in 1949, the popularity of Xiangsheng increased.
 Previously seen as relatively low-class street performing, Xiangsheng became regarded as a proletarian art form.
 Because it was performed in Mandarin Chinese, Xiangsheng became a useful tool for promoting the use of Mandarin Chinese throughout China.

 In the 1950s, Hou Baolin led a group of Xiangsheng performers to reform Xiangsheng, removing language and content that was considered "vulgar" and generally making it more "politically correct".
 Hou later became widely regarded as a master of Xiangsheng.
 He is often regarded as "China's Charlie Chaplin".

 As with many forms of performance art, Xiangsheng was banned during the Cultural Revolution.
 It experienced a huge resurgence in the mid-1970s, with many skits satirizing the Gang of Four and excesses of this period.
 With the popularization of television in the 1980s, Xiangsheng became a standard feature of the annual New Year's Gala of China Central Television (CCTV), as well as other popular performing arts shows in China.

-Xiangsheng entered a period of decline in the 1990s, caused largely by increased official sensitivity towards political and social satire following the 1989 Tiananmen Square protests, as well as the lack of performance venues outside of sanitized state-run television programming.
+Xiangsheng entered a period of decline in the 1990s, caused largely by increased official sensitivity towards political and social satire following the 1989 Tiananmen Square protests and massacre, as well as the lack of performance venues outside of sanitized state-run television programming.
 Many performers called for a return of performing Xiangsheng in teahouses and small theaters, which had traditionally been the main venues for Xiangsheng performances but were almost never used at the time.
 A new generation of Xiangsheng performers emerged from this movement, including Guo Degang.
 Guo has been credited with renewing interest among young millennial audiences, who found Xiangsheng to be boring and didactic.
 Guo's rise to fame, while representing a very traditionalist movement, pitted him against more mainstream, establishment performers, such as Jiang Kun.

 In recent years, to appeal to younger audiences, animators have created animated versions of various skits using audio from past broadcasts.
 The animated versions often use humor in a literal sense, illustrating scenes or stories described by the performers.
 There are some variety shows for young Xiangsheng actors to promote themselves like "Xiangsheng Has New Talents" (Chinese: 相声有新人) and "Happy Comedian" (Chinese: 欢乐喜剧人), both hosted by Guo Degang.